Nice Githinji: Background

+In 2023, Nice Githinji was featured in Netflix's Big Mouth Season 7 Episode 6 in which she voiced the Hormone Monstress character.
+She was featured alongside Lupita Ny'ongo and Nyokabi Macharia.

+In 2024, Nice starred in Kenya's first sci-fi series Subterranea on Showmax as the character Grey.

-Early life
+Early life and education

-Nice was born in 1985 in Mombasa.
+Nice was born in 1985 in Mombasa and spent her childhood in Makongeni.
 She did her high school in Senior Chief Koinange High School from 1999 to 2002.
 Her mother died when she had finished high school.
+She then started acting workshops at the Kenya National theatre.

 Career

 Early career beginnings and initialization of showbiz career

 Nice Githinji began her acting career as a stage actress at Phoenix Players Richard Stockwell’s Bad Blood, a role that catapulted her career at large.
 She has appeared in a number of Television and film productions.